WARNING! Contains unavoidable spoilers

-- Power Nullifier/Weirdness Censor: It is revealed in Chapter 44, that this is her power.
-She controls probability in a way that if she's there to observe it, anything she doesn't think is possible, isn't.
+- Power Nullifier: Mixed with Weirdness Censor.
+It is revealed in Chapter 44, that this is her power.
+She controls probability in a way that if she's there to personally observe it, anything she doesn't think is possible, isn't.
 This is directly exploited when the enemy esper organization makes her watch when they hire a bunch of Yakuza to jump Kyon and Yuki so they are unable to use any of the supernatural powers and weapons both of them usually utilize in combat.

 - Repetitive Name: Due to a research flub, the author has decided to go with this option for Sasaki's name, since it can be both a given name and a surname, and it's not clear which is it in the source material.

 - We Used to Be Friends: Her and Kyon were close in primary school and spent time just talking.
 But after Sasaki took his hope away, Kyon began to not talk with Sasaki and found ways to avoid her.
 This carried on until Kyon transferred to Kitago.
 It takes a long time for her to realize what she actually did and redeem herself.

 A general description about Fujiwara's personality, motivations, etc.

 - Enemy Mine: He is once forced to save Kyon from being Ret Gone.

 - I Am Your Opponent: Inverted by Fujiwara in Chapter 34.
 Played straight and lampshaded by Kyon in Chapter 26.